Batkhela: Early history

 That year when Batkhela was stormed by the 45th Sikhs after a fierce resistance, Lieut.-Colonel McRae was the very first British Army personnel to enter Batkhela.
-Before 1895 Batkhela was invaded by different outsiders including Khan of Dir Rahmatullah Khan in 1869 and Wali-i-Dir/Nawab Muhammad Umara Khan as well as the Swatis.
+Before 1895, Batkhela was invaded by different outsiders including the Khan of Dir, Rahmatullah Khan, in 1869 and Wali-i-Dir Nawab Muhammad Umara Khan as well as the Swatis.
 On capturing Malakand Agency, the British Army decided to secure this area permanently from these outside aggressions.
-The British rulers declared this area as a 'Malakand Protected Area' (same as present) and so they prepared a police force called the Malakand Levies.
+The British rulers declared this area as a 'Malakand Protected Area' (same as present).
+For that purpose, they prepared a police force called the Malakand Levies.

 Between 1895 and 1912, the British made a huge impact on developmental works and infrastructure.
-They built roads (Batkhela to Chakdara), raised Chakdara and Malakand forts, set up Levies posts all over Malakand Agency, dug Upper Swat Canal and The Benton Tunnel (locally known as Tandail) and constructed Headwork's scheme at Batkhela, Churchill Picket and Jabban Hydropower Station (Jabban Hydropower Plant).
-The most important of all is the Amandara (part of Batkhela) Irrigation Scheme (bridges) which were designed and built by the British firm Ransomes & Rapier, Ltd. Makers of Ipswich in 1912, which is still irrigating a vast land of Sama Tehsil, Mardan and Sawabi Districts and Chakdara area.
+They built roads from Batkhela to Chakdara, raised Chakdara and Malakand forts, set up Levies posts all over Malakand Agency, dug Upper Swat Canal and The Benton Tunnel (locally known as Tandail), constructed headwork's scheme at Batkhela, Churchill Paquet and Jabban Hydropower Station (Jabban Hydropower Plant).
+Beside those, the most important of all was the Amandara (region in Batkhela) Irrigation Scheme (bridges) which were designed and built by the British firm Ransomes & Rapier, Ltd. Makers of Ipswich in 1912.
+It is still irrigating a vast land of Sama Tehsil, Mardan and Swabi Districts and Chakdara area of the Lower Dir District.

-The British ruled this area until the independence of Pakistan on 14 August 1947.
-All matters of the Tribal system were settled through the ‘Jirga System'.
+The British ruled this area until the creation of Pakistan in 1947.
+All the matters of the tribal system were settled through the ‘Jirga System'.
 The Frontier Crimes Regulation (FCR) system or status was established in 1974 here.
 Furthermore, regular laws prevailing and the settle laws of district were also extended.
 Under the FCR, the Political Agent exercised his powers as a supreme authority while regular courts were established (Civil & Crime courts) after the year 1974.

 Governance

-Police in district Malakand are known as Levies and their head or commandant is the District Coordination Officer (DCO).
-The current Tehsil Nazim of Batkhela is Fazal Wahid Lalagi Jamat Islami.
+Police in district Malakand are known as Levies and their head or commandant is the Deputy Commissioner.
+The current Tehsil Nazim of Batkhela is Nasir Khan (Pakistan Tehreek-e-Insaf).